-10. Dirty Spark Plug or Loose Connections on a Cub Cadet Zero Turn Mower
+10. Dirty Spark Plug or Loose Connections

 A fouled spark plug can cause your Cub Cadet zero-turn to die.
 Check your mower for a spark plug that is dirty or isn’t correctly gapped.
 Loose spark plug wires can also cause your mower runs sluggish or dies.